 Description of PMSE applications considered in this Report

 Programme Making Special Events (PMSE) covers a wide range of equipment and applications.
-The two bands in considerations are suitable for PMSE audio applications.
-The maximum available spectrum in these bands would not be sufficient for the wideband transmission of wireless cameras and existing RF technology does not support these frequency bands for such application.
+The bandwidth available in the two bands under consideration is only suitable for PMSE audio applications.
+The maximum available spectrum in these bands would not be sufficient for the wideband transmission of wireless cameras.

 The most significant PMSE audio applications are radio microphones, talkback systems and/or in-ear monitors.
 This report addresses the applications described below, which are covered by ETSI EN 300 422 [3], EN 300 454 [4] and EN 301 357 [5]: